Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/BinaryTree/BinaryTreeNotes.md

 };

 // Helper function for recursive level order traversal
-// Remember res is being passed by reference since we need to modify the actual vectors that are stored at the level-order traversal void levelOrderRec(Node* root, int level, vector<vector<int>>& res) {
+// Remember 'res' is being passed by reference since we need to modify the actual vectors that are stored at the level-order traversal void levelOrderRec(Node* root, int level, vector<vector<int>>& res) {
       // Base case: If node is null, return if (root == nullptr) return;